GingerKiwi/gingerkiwi-2024/src/content/blog/2024-03-13-what-are-refreshable-braille-devices.md

 		- Incorrect: `<h1>` , `<h2>` , `<h4>` , `<h3>` , `<h2>` , `<h2>` ,
 	- Style headings with css not with html tags.
 If you need to have a certain heading level visually look like another use a css utility class, or change your Tailwind CSS for that element if you're using Tailwind.
 - Use semantic landmarks - `<main>` ,  `<article>` , `<section>` , `<aside>` , `<nav>` ,

+### ARIA

 - Don't use ARIA - unless you really know what you're doing.
 Bad ARIA breaks things and is worse than not using it.
+- If you want to start learning some ARIA  [Ben Myers](https://benmyers.dev/)'s article ["aria-label, aria-labelledby, and aria-describedby: What's the Difference?"](https://benmyers.dev/blog/aria-labels-and-descriptions/)published on Dec 7, 2020 is a great start.

+### Symbols, Icons, Mathematics, Money,

 - Use UNICODE characters and not images for mathematics, scientific, coding, and money characters like ß (beta), brackets / parentheses, and money symbols (e.g. the British pounds sign £).
 - Use svgs for icons instead of unicode characters (e.g. the hamburger menu), and provide short alt text for them.
 - Have an outline for longer articles and single page apps with in-page links or a secondary navigation menu.

+### Forms

-- Forms: This is a very in depth and detailed topic, and too long for this article.
+- This is a very in depth and detailed topic, and too long for this article.
 It's important to do it right because forms are so much a part of accessing information today.
 	- One of the best resources on accessible forms is Rachele DiTullio's [Structuring Accessible Forms](https://racheleditullio.com/talks/accessible-forms/) She covers all common input fields, error handling, with an article, video (with captions and ASL), GitHub repo, codepen, and even pdf presentation.

-- Emojis:
+### Emojis

 - Avoid using a lot of emojis, multiple emojis in a row, and using emojis for bullet points.
 - Just like text to speech screen readers, refreshable braille devices read out the entire name for each emoji.
 - Try placing emojis at the end of lines instead of at the beginning.

-## References and Resources
+___
+<h2 id="references-resources">References and Resources</h2>

 ### Braille